 A hybrid workplace saves money - for employees and employers

 Everyone knows that permanently working remotely saves a lot of money for employees - less commuting, eating out, and dressing up all lead to more money at the end of the month.
 Hybrid workspace has the same, only slightly diminished, effect.
 The same goes for companies - switching to hybrid means reducing office costs, by a lot.
 Real estate rent, utilities, office supplies, as well as various benefits tied to the office space, such as coffee and snacks.
 You only need to make sure that your office space is big enough to respect the rules of social distancing.

 You can redirect these savings into programs that will help you increase employee experience, such as training and development, equipment and software, perks and benefits, etc. This unexpected budget relief can also allow you to hire top talent, or increase the salaries of the talents you’ve already obtained.

 Hybrid workspace promotes digital transformation

-If this last year has shown as anything it’s that the ones that don’t adapt aren’t gonna thrive.
+If this last year has shown as anything it’s that the ones that don’t adapt aren’t going to thrive.
 And digital transformation is at the center of it all.
 If some employees of yours are working in an office, while others may be located all over the world, that means that you need to rely on technology - virtual conference rooms, collaboration tools, and more.